The 7 Best National Down Payment Assistance Programs for Buyers

 For example, a lender might accept a specific DPA grant from a local organization, but it might be unable to work with you on a more well-known statewide second mortgage program.

-Paris says that in a perfect world, buyers who want to use DPA programs should first work with an agent who specializes in helping first-time, middle income, and lower income buyers and who has direct knowledge of these programs.
-The agent can then help you figure out what your needs are, and they can also connect you with qualifying lenders.
+Paris says that in a perfect world, buyers who want to use DPA programs should first work with a real estate agent who specializes in helping first-time, middle-income, and lower-income buyers and who has direct knowledge of these programs.
+The agent can then help you figure out your needs and connect you with qualifying lenders.

 What about loan programs?
-Some DPA programs work with every type of loan, whether conventional, FHA, VA, or USDA.
+Some DPA programs work with all types of loans, including conventional, FHA, VA, and USDA.
 But other programs work exclusively with certain types of loans and products, so you may have to be flexible in your approach.

-As we mentioned, most down payment assistance programs are available at the state and municipal level.
+As we mentioned, most DPA programs are available at the state and municipal levels.
 But there are still a few major national programs you should know about.

 1. The Chenoa Fund